Carlos Henderson: Denver Broncos

 The Denver Broncos selected Henderson in the third round (82nd overall) of the 2017 NFL Draft.
 He was the tenth wide receiver selected in 2017.
 He was the first of three Louisiana Tech players selected, along with wide receiver Trent Taylor and safety Xavier Woods.
 On May 26, 2017, the Broncos signed Henderson to a four-year, $3.32 million contract that includes a signing bonus of $817,984.
-On August 13, 2017, he underwent surgery to repair a torn ligament in his left thumb.
-On September 2, 2017, the Broncos placed Henderson on injured reserve due to his thumb injury.
+On August 13, he underwent surgery to repair a torn ligament in his left thumb.
+On September 2, the Broncos placed Henderson on injured reserve due to his thumb injury.

 In 2018, Henderson opened up training camp on the "did not report" list as he was dealing with a "personal matter".
 On August 15, 2018, he was suspended one game for violating the NFL's substance abuse policy.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
-He was released on September 13, 2018.
+He was waived by Denver on September 1, and was re–signed to the practice squad the next day.
+Henderson was released by the Broncos on September 13.

 Washington Redskins

 Henderson signed with the practice squad of the Washington Redskins on December 26, 2018.
-He signed a reserve/future contract with the Redskins on December 31, 2018.
-The Redskins waived him on January 7, 2019.
+He signed a reserve/future contract with the Redskins on December 31.
+The Redskins waived Henderson on January 7, 2019.

 Saskatchewan Roughriders

 Henderson signed a contract extension through the 2022 season with the Saskatchewan Roughriders of the Canadian Football League on January 6, 2021.
-He was released on July 30, 2021.
+He was released by the Roughriders on July 30.